Kyriosity/read-write/README+/pencraft/README.md

 The writings and collections here are ...

 * The subject of personal taste, inclination, vision, and fallacies.
-It's up to your taste and mood to like them or not.
+It's up to you whether to like them or recoil in distaste.
-* The subject of continuous work and rework
+* The subject of endless edit and rework.
-* Some opuses may be in the badly readable state of 🚧draft🚧 (just skip)
+* Some opuses may be in the badly readable state of 🚧draft🚧 (just skip).

 \_______